My Neck, My Back (Lick It): Recording and composition

 "My Neck, My Back (Lick It)" is a dirty rap song, and India Mae Alby of Keakie.com described it as a "low beat Club song".
 The song is noted for its chorus, in which Khia raps "My neck, my back, lick my pussy and my crack".
 The song was written by Khia herself and Edward Meriwether.
 During a studio session, Khia recorded "My Neck, My Back" at Grooveland Studios in Clearwater, Florida.

 Music video

 Background

 The music video was directed by Diane Martel, and was released during the spring of 2002.
-In the United Kingdom, a different video was used, which did not feature Khia, instead depicting a group of bikini-clad models washing a Hummer H2 in a seductive manner while lip-syncing the words to the song.
+In the United Kingdom, a different video was used, which did not feature Khia, instead depicting a group of bikini-clad models washing a Hummer H2 in a seductive manner while lip-synching the words to the song.

 Synopsis

 The music video begins with Khia dancing in a half-bikini dress at a party in front of various people full of arcade games.
 It later shows scenes of Khia at a pool receiving a massage by a dreadheaded man.
 Khia is also seen dancing at a barbecue.
 There are also scenes showing Khia in a house wearing a polka-dot shirt and heels surrounded by men.
 Khia can also be seen sitting on a bed in the same look she had on in the beginning of the video right next to many other various people.